danielatrivella/NP3_MS_Workflow/README.md

 - NEW features:

+  - (1.6.0) Standardized the final identification curation method and split the ALL_GNPS MGF library by ion mode (**setup** required).
+Updated some of the final reports chemical statistics.
-  - (1.6.0) Standardized the final identification curation method and updated the names of the created columns using a prefix equals "curated_lib_annotation_*".
-More details in Section 4.6.3.
+      - Updated the names of the final curated library annotation columns using a prefix equals "curated_lib_annotation_*".
+More details in Manual Section 4.6.3.
+      - Split the ALL_GNPS_NO_PROPOGATED.mgf in two MGF files, one with the positive ions and another with the negative ions.
+The library search procedure will choose the appropriated library depending on the ion_mode informed, positive or negative.
+The **setup** must be executed again for this modification to take effect.
+        - Added ion_mode parameter in the **gnps_library_search** command.
+And retrieving the IonMode in the GNPS2 library annotations.
+      - Updated some chemical statistics names according to the use of the final curated library annotation data.
+Counting the GNPS identifications using the gnps_SpectrumID instead of the SMILES, which may be empty.
+      - Added a post process script to automatically build the SSMN in Cytoscape and create some reports by filtering the clean count table (code in src/post_process_analysis/ssmn_mount/)
   - (1.5.1) Bug fix in the join_jobs Step 7 when joining the IVAMNs.
 When the noise cutoff is applied the filtered IVAMN must reset its index to prevent matching errors in the next filters.
       - Bug fix in the superclass distribution plot, added missing class "Organohalogen_and_Organometallic".
   - (1.5.0) A new command called **post_dd_analysis** was added to the NP³ MS Workflow!
 The *noise_cutoff* was changed to receive an absolute value.